elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-safe-practices-for-medication-administration.md

     subject: Nursing
     url: /learn/nursing/questions/how-do-patient-care-standards-ensure-patient-safety-and-accountability
 related_article3:
-    id: 169574
+    id: 169573
     title: >-
-        How does supervision aid in effective risk management?
+        What are the steps involved in identifying and managing risks in healthcare?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-supervision-aid-in-effective-risk-management
+    url: /learn/nursing/questions/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare
 related_article4:
-    id: 169567
+    id: 169559
     title: >-
-        What is the role of professional responsibility in medication administration?
+        What is the NMC Code, and how does it apply to registered nurses?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-professional-responsibility-in-medication-administration
+    url: /learn/nursing/questions/what-is-the-nmc-code-and-how-does-it-apply-to-registered-nurses
 related_article5:
-    id: 169572
+    id: 169573
     title: >-
-        How does patient assessment contribute to ensuring patient safety?
+        What are the steps involved in identifying and managing risks in healthcare?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/how-does-patient-assessment-contribute-to-ensuring-patient-safety
+    url: /learn/health-studies/questions/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare
 ---

 &nbsp;